dart-archive/www.dartlang.org/src/site/tools/pub/cmd/pub-get.markdown

 ## Linked `packages` directories

-Every [entrypoint](glossary.html#entrypoint) in a package needs to be next to a `packages` directory in order for it to import packages acquired by Pub.
+Every [entrypoint](/tools/pub/glossary.html#entrypoint) in a package needs to be next to a `packages` directory in order for it to import packages acquired by pub.
 However, it's not convenient to put every entrypoint at the top level of the package alongside the main `packages` directory.
 You may have example scripts or tests that you want to be able to run from subdirectories.